mdauphin/AastraClickToCall/README.md

 ## Installation

-Open xpi file in Firefox.
-Go to Menu > Tools > AastraClickToCall Copy AastraClickToCall.php into local web server
+* Open xpi file in Firefox or Go to Go to https://addons.mozilla.org/en-GB/firefox/addon/aastraclicktocall/
+* Go to Menu > Tools > AastraClickToCall and configure parameters
+* Copy AastraClickToCall.php into local web server

 ## Tests

-Test with Apache2 on debian
+* Test with Apache2 on debian 7 & 8
-Test with Aastra 55i
+* Test with Aastra 55i

 ## Contributors